Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-02-Designing-Algorithms/Section-03-Pseudocode-and-Flowcharts/index.md

 **Both methods help bridge the gap between human thinking and computer code, making algorithms easier to understand, verify, and implement.**

-!!! tip "Cross-reference"
-    This section builds on the control structures from Section 2.1 and the analysis techniques from Section 2.2, providing clear ways to document the algorithms you design.

-!!! tip "Next Section"
-    In Section 2.4, we'll learn about structure charts and how to break complex problems into smaller, manageable parts.